Instructions

 The stack's 10 top-most elements (jihgfedcba

-) are reversed and concatenated with six zeros, resulting in abcdefghij000000
+) are popped from the stack, reversed, and concatenated with six zeros, resulting in abcdefghij000000

 .